 - 1. Open the App. - 2.
-To get your glucose reading with a scan, tap the scan button))).
-Hold the top of your phone near the Sensor until you hear a tone and/or feel a vibration.
-If the scan dialogue disappears, tap the scan button))) again.
+To get your glucose reading with a scan, hold the back of your smartphone near the Sensor.
+If scan sounds are turned on, you will get two separate tones along with the vibrations when your Sensor has been scanned.

 Your reading will automatically display on the Home Screen if you are using a FreeStyle Libre 2 Sensor that you started with the App.
-If your glucose reading does not automatically display, update the App and continue to scan your current Sensor to get glucose readings.
+If your glucose reading does not automatically display, update the App, and continue to scan your current Sensor to get glucose readings.
 When you start your next FreeStyle Libre 2 Sensor with the updated App, you should see your readings display and automatically update every minute.

-3. Your glucose reading includes your Current Glucose, a Glucose Trend Arrow indicating which way your glucose is going and a graph of your current and stored glucose readings.
+3. Your glucose reading includes your Current Glucose, a Glucose Trend Arrow indicating which way your glucose is going, and a graph of your current and stored glucose readings.